Tours & Attractions

 Rose Hall Great House dates from the 18th century and is reputed to be haunted by the spirit of Annie Palmer who murdered three husbands before being murdered herself by the slaves.

-Appleton Rum, the Black River and YS Falls
+Appleton Rum Estate, the Black River and YS Falls

 Combine three of Jamaica’s finest attractions in one trip.
 Visit the Appleton Estate’s rum distillery to discover how Jamaica’s most popular rum is made before taking a boat trip up the Black River to find crocodiles, followed by an afternoon exploring the natural playground of YS Falls.